PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 ## Dragon voice commands

-The Dragon voice commands are described in the sections recorded in the `Emacs-Dragon-commands.xml` file.
+The Dragon voice commands are grouped into  sections, defined in the `Emacs-Dragon-commands.xml` file.
+This file can be imported into Dragon Professional 15 and up.
+The commands are thoroughly documented.
+Some commands require lisp commands to work: refer to  `init.el`.

+## More details

 ### Julia mode and the Julia REPL